NarokMan/HawkKey/README.md

 - The player now has collision with the wall
 - The player can now shoot the puck with left click
 - Swapped out arrow key-based movement with wasd

+Version 0.11.0:
+- Big update.
+I added a new class 'map' and made this app somewhat compatible with the editor.
+I removed most of what the 'Rink' class does and allowed for more than one collision cluster.
+So now new maps can be made in the editor, and loaded into the game.
+So happy it's finally mostly done.